nthState/CurtainRaiser/README.md

 ## Contact <a name="contact"></a>

 Hello!
-I'm Chris, you get in contact with me via my website: www.nthstate.com, or send me a message on Twitter: @nthState
+I'm Chris, you get in contact with me via my website: [www.nthState.com](https://www.nthState.com), or send me a message on Twitter: [@nthState](https://www.twitter.com/nthState)